Axial twist theory: Brain torque and spinal asymmetry

-The Yakovlevian torque (a.k.a. "counterclockwise brain torque" refers to an anatomical peculiarity of the normal brain.
+The Yakovlevian torque (a.k.a. "counterclockwise brain torque") refers to an anatomical peculiarity of the normal brain.
 On average, the frontal lobes are asymmetric to the left (the right lobe appears slightly larger than the left), whereas the occipital lobe is asymmetric to the right; the central sulcus and temporal lobe of the right cortical hemisphere are further to the front than those on the left.
-Overall, these asymmetries are equivalent to a slight rotation of the cerebrum (i.e. torque).
-Such a rotation is exactly as predicted by the axial twist theory, given that the cerebrum is not a superficial structure.